cryptax/techweb/tools.md

 [well](https://www.youtube.com/watch?v=m7m3QkwRcGE)

-- Bevel object: Ctrl B
+- Bevel object: Ctrl B. To bevel correctly, in object mode, make sure to apply scale.
 - Scale on the axis of the object: eg Sxx, or Syy, or Szz
 - Copy material: Shift Left click objects, and the last one with the material to copy, then Ctrl L to copy its material
 - Inside an object, select all linked parts: L